RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/boats.md

-Step1: To create a chassis, or setup for the screwprop, you must have 3 nodes in a triangular shape and stabalizing it with beams,
+Step1: To create a chassis, or setup for the screwprop, you must have 3 nodes in a triangular shape and stabilizing it with beams,

 The picture illustrates the setup.
 Please imagine the box is actually a boat-hull :)